Stevesd/lamplighthelp/v0/2-0-0_Introduction.markdown

 **Modules**

-Different systems make use of different modules depending on your service.
-If you don't have these modules enabled these sections will be slightly greyed out and with a message and the information will not apply to your system.
+Different systems make use of different modules depending on your needs.
+If you don't have these modules enabled these sections will be slightly greyed out and the information will not apply to your system.
 Please contact us if you would like to turn these features on your system.

 **Reporting**